GgnDpSngh/ggndpsngh.github.io/_pages/about.md

 <h2> News</h2>
 <ul>
 <li>
- 24 Feb 2023: One paper conditionally accepted at <a href="https://pldi23.sigplan.org/"> PLDI'23 </a>
+ 4 April 2023: Our paper on incremental verification of neural networks is accepted at <a href="https://pldi23.sigplan.org/"> PLDI'23 </a>
   </li>

   <li>